SteveLauC/Notes/database/Database_System_Concepts/Ch10_Big_Data.md

       * BigTable(Google)
       * HBase
       * MongoDB (Doc DB)
+        In MongoDB, partitioning is done based on the value of a specific attribute, called the `partitioning attribute` or `shard key`.

    4. Parallel and Distributed Databases

+      Parallel Databases are databases that run on multieple machines(together referred to as a cluster).

+      Parallel database were initially developed in the 198s, and thus they predate the modern generation of Big Data systems.
+Early generation parallel databases designed for transaction processing supported only a few matchines in a cluster, while those designed to process large analytical queries were designed to support tens to hundreds of matcines.

+      In such a large distributed system, the probability of failure during execution of a query increases significantly for queries that process a large amount of data and consequently run for a long time.
+Restarting a query in the event of failure is no longer an option, since there is a fairly high probability that a failure will happen yet again while the query is executing. **`Map-reduce` is devised for avoiding a complete restart, allowing only computation on the failed machines to be redone.**

+4. Replication and consistency

+   Replication is key to ensuring availability of data.
+And an update to a data should be applied to all the nodes containing a replica of that data.

+   Key problems:
+   1. How to ensure **atomic** execution of a transaction that updates data at more than one machine.
+   2. How to perform updates on a data item that has been replicated, when some of the replicas of the data item are on a failed machine.

+   > This will be introducted in Ch23.

 # 10.3 The MapReduce Paradigm
 # 10.4 Beyond MapReduce: Algebraic Operations